 - The Muse: The Worst Muse, no less.

 - Our Vampires Are Different: As noted by Alternate History as well as the image caption above, the Muse sure seems to have a certain degree of preference for this trope.
 We wonder why...

 - Planet of Hats: According to the Muse, you should only have one culture per alien planet.
 "More than that, and you're just showing off."

-- Reality Subtext: The Muse encourages you to pour all your petty gripes in your writing; the pettier, the better."It's about time for a thinly veiled metaphor for that really unfair fight you had with your girlfriend last week."
+- Reality Subtext: The Muse encourages you to pour all your petty gripes into your writing; the more pedantic, the better."It's about time for a thinly veiled metaphor for that unfair fight you had with your girlfriend last week."

-- Schedule Slip: According to the Muse, "Deadlines are for hacks.
+- According to the Muse, "Deadlines are for hacks.
 YOU'RE an artist."

 - Also from the Muse: "Submission guidelines are for suckers.
 Live free or die."

 - Tropes Are Tools: The Muse provides countless (satirical) examples of why this is the case among less-talented writers.

 - Unfortunate Implications: Often invoked by the Muse's tweets:"It's not racist!
 It's EDGY!""Okay, but WHAT IF we lived in a world where, get this, white people were persecuted?"